 Seminole County is a member of Central Florida’s Task Force 4 Urban Search and Rescue Team.
-This team is comprised of members from the City of Orlando Fire Department, Orange County Fire Rescue, as well as Seminole County EMS/Fire/Rescue.
+This team is comprised of members from the City of Orlando Fire Department, Orange County Fire Rescue, as well as Seminole County Fire Department.

 EMS Operations directly supports the mission of providing for the safety and welfare of the public through cutting edge medical treatments and technology since beginning transporting patients to area hospitals in 1998.
 Seminole County Fire Department has over 28,000 calls for EMS related services with over 21,000 customers being transported to area hospitals.
 EMS Operations was the State of Florida 2014 provider of the year and oversees CAAS accreditation, which signifies that our service has met the "gold standard" determined by the ambulance industry to be essential in a modern emergency medical services provider.
 The EMS Operations team, along with Medical Director Todd Husty, oversees patient care protocols and works hand in hand with local hospitals to analyze patient care delivery while identifying opportunities to improve patient outcomes.